Neural networks and back-propagation explained in a simple way

 - If the derivative is 0, it means that we are in a stable minimum.
 Thus, no update on the weights is needed -> we reached a stable state.

 Now several weight update methods exist.
-These methods are often called optimisers.
+These methods are often called optimizers.
 The delta rule is the most simple and intuitive one, however it has several draw-backs.
 This excellent blog post presents the different methods available to update the weights.

 In the numerical example we presented here, we only have 5 input/output training set.
 In reality, we might have millions of entries.
-Previously, we were talking about minimising the error cost function (the loss function) over the whole dataset.
+Previously, we were talking about minimizing the error cost function (the loss function) over the whole dataset.
 This is called batch learning, and might be very slow for big data.
-What we can do instead, is to to update the weights every batch-size=N of training, providing that the dataset is shuffled randomly.
+What we can do instead, is to to update the weights every BatchSize=N of training, providing that the dataset is shuffled randomly.
 This is called mini-batch gradient descend.
 And if N=1, we call this case full online-learning or stochastic gradient descent, since we are updating the weights after each single input output observed!

 Step 7- Iterate until convergence